 Welcome to The Kent Film Sessions.
-A series of Industry Conversations with News & Networking, Click here to find out more and register for your free place.
+A series of Industry Conversations with News & Networking.
+Our First Session is Thursday 27th May.
+Click here to find out more and register for your free place.

 Create Converge, together with BASE Conference, would like to invite you to join us, and an international pool of companies, in discussing and exploring international collaboration between creative, digital, and technologies companies in the EU.